 Guests who claim the discount will be asked to verify West Virginia residency with a state-issued ID at check-in, and veterans and senior citizens can combine the discount with their existing discounts by using code WVSENIORS or WVVETERAN at checkout.

 Park and forest staff continue to follow all COVID-19 guidelines issued by state and federal officials, which includes social distancing, the use of personal protective equipment, such as masks, and the amendation of operations to incorporate more stringent cleaning.

 Guests are advised to maintain at least six feet of distance from others and to wear masks indoors where social distancing is not possible.
-For updates on availability and service changes due to COVID-19, visit wvstateparks.com/travel-alert.
+For updates on availability and service changes due to COVID-19, visit wvstateparks.com/.